-As a side note that campground is a one way road, so if you pull your trailer in there and can’t find a place to park, you have to back all the way out and the road is rough!
+As a side note, the campground is a one-way road, so if you pull your trailer in there and can’t find a place to park, you have to back all the way out and the road is rough!
 There is a pit toilet at the campground which is the only bathroom you’ll encounter all day.

 You also don’t have to make this a loop, we started in Escalante and drove to Boulder, then turned onto Burr Trail Road, then to Notom-Bullfrog where you’ll continue on to the main portion of Capitol Reef when you get back to Hwy 24.

 Burr Trail Switchbacks

 Loop the Fold Drive is famous for the Burr Trail Switchbacks on Burr Trail Road which are about 1/2 way through the scenic drive.
 Many people choose to drive from the main portion of Capitol Reef to the switchbacks and back without completing the drive.
 If you look closely at the above photo, you’ll see the switchbacks carving their way up the mountain in the center.

 The road is narrow without guardrails and the drop may make some people nervous.
 From what we observed there’s an unofficial traffic flow here but no one had any problems.
 If there’s someone in the switchbacks, it’s best just to patiently wait your turn.

 There are a number of super scenic hiking trails in the park.
 The Cohab Canyon hike was an afterthought for us as a way to fill the afternoon, but we were blown away by this hike.
 It’s very scenic along the way and the canyon portions are beautiful.
 But then there are 2 overlooks to visit that look down on the Fruita District with Hwy 24 running through.